HBLL-Collection-Development/omeka-s-any-cloud/README.md

 [![StyleCI](https://github.styleci.io/repos/167904424/shield)](https://github.styleci.io/repos/167904424)
 [![DOI](https://zenodo.org/badge/167904424.svg)](https://zenodo.org/badge/latestdoi/167904424)

-# KNOWN ISSUE
-**Since version 1.4.0 of Omeka S, the AnyCloud module does not correctly generate derivative images.
-See issue #7.
-A fix will be pushed out soon.—Jared 2019-05-15**

 # Any Cloud Storage (Omeka S Module)
 This module allows you to store your Omeka S files on one of the following external cloud platforms rather than the local server disk: